-The exterior of all whole-round core pieces that could be rotated smoothly through 360° were imaged on the DMT Digital Color Core-Scan system.
+The exterior of all whole-round core pieces that could be rotated smoothly through 360° were imaged on the DMT Digital Color CoreScan system.
 Correlations between the whole-round core images and electrical or acoustic representations of the borehole wall, derived from downhole log measurements, allow determination of the true core depth (as opposed to ODP curated depth) in intervals with greater or less than 100% recovery.
-Distinctive features such as lithologic boundaries, fractures, veins, and breccias can be depth-matched to allow repositioning of core pieces.
-The certainty of the correlation will vary with recovery, the continuity of the pieces, and the number of distinctive F52.
-Downhole logging results, p.
-101.

-features within a particular interval.
+Distinctive features such as lithologic boundaries, fractures, veins, and breccia, can be depth-matched to allow repositioning of core pieces.
+The certainty of the correlation will vary with recovery, the continuity of the pieces, and the number of distinctive features within a particular interval.
 Individual pieces or sequences of pieces that can be correlated can then be shifted to the appropriate depths with respect to the log data.
 This enables direct comparison between structural, physical, and chemical properties measured on the core and those recorded downhole.